BLOG

 Cloud-based systems – a technical advantage

-chargecloud reduces operating costs and system complexity by providing a scalable SaaS platform that performs reliably in a wide range of application scenarios.
+chargecloud reduces operating costs and system complexity by reliably performing all use cases on its scalable SaaS platform.
 From small CPOs to full-service providers operating across Europe – without any external communication layers.

 When does an external OCPP broker make sense – and when does it not?

-The use of an OCPP broker can be a sensible option in certain situations – for example, if IT structures that have grown over time already include several backend systems or if different providers are being tested in parallel.
+The use of an OCPP broker can be a sensible option in certain situations – for example, if legacy IT structures already include multiple backend systems or if different providers are being tested in parallel.
 In the long term, however, this model has structural disadvantages.
-Each additional layer in the system increases complexity, susceptibility to errors, and the need for coordination – both technically and organizationally.
+Each additional layer in the system increases complexity, susceptibility to errors and the need for coordination – both technically and organisationally.

-The weaknesses become particularly apparent when scaling: Different system components must be coordinated and maintained, which can lead to greater effort and increased dependence on other service providers.
-In addition, the consistent mapping of different processes – such as billing or technical control – is made more difficult when these are distributed across multiple systems.
+The weaknesses become particularly apparent when scaling: different system components must be coordinated and maintained, which can lead to higher costs and increased dependence on other service providers.
+In addition, the consistent mapping of different processes – such as billing or technical control – becomes more difficult when these are distributed across multiple systems.

 Integrated solutions such as chargecloud avoid precisely these disruptions.

-They offer a coordinated data and control basis that bundles all central functions – from communication between the charging infrastructure and operating system (OCPP broker) to billing, analysis, and control.
+They offer a coordinated data and control basis that bundles all central functions – from communication between the charging infrastructure and operating system (OCPP broker) to smart charging connection, analysis and control.
 For operators who want to scale efficiently and rely on stable structures, a fully integrated architecture is therefore the more sustainable choice in many cases.

 In a nutshell